Derived localisation of algebras and modules: Abstract

 For any dg algebra $A$, not necessarily commutative, and a subset $S$ in $H(A)$, the homology of $A$, we construct its derived localisation $L_S(A)$ together with a map $A\to L_S(A)$, well-defined in the homotopy category of dg algebras, which possesses a universal property, similar to that of the ordinary localisation, but formulated in homotopy invariant terms.
 Even if $A$ is an ordinary ring, $L_S(A)$ may have non-trivial homology.
 Unlike the commutative case, the localisation functor does not commute, in general, with homology but instead there is a spectral sequence relating $H(L_S(A))$ and $L_S(H(A))$; this spectral sequence collapses when, e.g.~$S$ is an Ore set or when $A$ is a free ring.

 We prove that $L_S(A)$ could also be regarded as a Bousfield localisation of $A$ viewed as a left or right dg module over itself.
 Combined with the results of Dwyer--Kan on simplicial localisation, this leads to a simple and conceptual proof of the topological group completion theorem.
-Further applications include algebraic $K$--theory, cyclic and Hochschild homology, idempotent ideals, the stable homology of various mapping class groups and Kontsevich's graph homology.
+Further applications include algebraic $K$--theory, cyclic and Hochschild homology, strictification of homotopy unital algebras, idempotent ideals, the stable homology of various mapping class groups and Kontsevich's graph homology.